Crofton formulas in pseudo-Riemannian space forms: Distributional Crofton formulas

 \subsection{Distributional Crofton measures}

 To allow distributional Crofton measures, it seems essential to require that all intersections $E\cap M$ are transversal, for $E\in\Gr_{d-k}(V)$.
 This is easily seen to be equivalent, for any $k>0$, to having $\R x\oplus T_xM=V$ for all $x\in M$.
 In particular $\dim V=\dim M+1=m+1$.
-By further restricting attention to connected manifolds, we deduce that $M$ is a hypersurface that is locally diffeomorphic to an open subset of $\mathbb P_+(V)$ through the radial projection.
+We deduce that $M$ is a hypersurface that is locally diffeomorphic to an open subset of $\mathbb P_+(V)$ through the radial projection.
 In other words, $M$ is locally a strictly star-shaped hypersurface around the origin.

 \begin{Proposition} \begin{enumerate} \item For all $0\leq k\leq m$ and $\psi \in\mathcal V^\infty_c(M)$, it holds that $E \mapsto \psi(E\cap M)$ is a smooth function on $\Gr_{m+1-k}(V)$. \item The image in $C^{-\infty}(\Gr_{m+1-k}(V))$ of this function equals $\widehat\psi$. \end{enumerate} \end{Proposition}